What is Scotch Whisky?

 Unlike wine, whisky does not mature in the bottle.
 So even if you keep a 12 year old bottle for 100 years, it will always remain a 12 year old whisky.
 As long as the bottle is kept out of direct sunlight, the Scotch Whisky will not deteriorate, even if it is opened.

 Why has my Scotch Whisky gone cloudy?

 Whisky that is stored at very low temperatures can become cloudy, but the cloudiness should disappear when the whisky is returned to room temperature.
 Scotch Whisky that is non-chill filtered will go cloudy if ice is added to it.

 Is there a collector's market for Scotch Whisky?

-The Scotch Whisky industry attracts worldwide attention due to its unique heritage, quality and craft, and with the range of whiskies available, it is not surprising that some people have become collectors of bottles of Scotch Whiskies.
+The Scotch Whisky industry attracts worldwide attention due to its unique heritage, quality and craft, and with the range of whiskies available, it is not surprising that some people have become collectors of bottles of Scotch Whisky or invest in casks.

 There is a growing secondary market, with old and rare whiskies sold at auction.
 Those who purchase rare whiskies should take reasonable steps to check the provenance of the product.

 Ultimately Scotch Whisky is produced to be enjoyed by individuals responsibly, and the SWA is not in a position to offer advice on the value, purchase or sale of a particular Scotch Whisky.